Draft Freedom of Expression and Academic Freedom Policy

 Academic freedom

-5. Every academic staff member and every student enjoys academic freedom subject to the constraints and requirements in paragraphs 6 to 9.
+5. Every academic staff member and every student enjoys academic freedom.
+The exercise of academic freedom by an academic staff member or student in accordance with item 6 shall not:

 6. Academic staff members and students are to exercise academic freedom: